Toheeb/www.toheeb.com/src/en/journal.md

 No one should think for you but one can help you think.
 While one may communicate for you, you still need to communicate well enough to that one.

-As such: learn to think well, then learn to communicate well.
+Learn to think well, then learn to communicate well.
 </section>